awsdocs/amazon-athena-user-guide/doc_source/reusing-query-results.md

 + If multiple results are available for reuse, Athena uses the latest result\.
 + Queries that use non\-deterministic operators or functions like `rand()` or `shuffle()` do not used cached results\.
 For example, `LIMIT` without `ORDER BY` is non\-deterministic and not cached, but `LIMIT` with `ORDER BY` is deterministic and is cached\.
 + You cannot reuse query results with Apache Iceberg tables\.
++ Query result reuse is supported in the Athena console, in the Athena API, and in the JDBC driver\.
+Currently, ODBC driver support for query result reuse is available only for Windows\.
++ Query result reuse is not supported for Lake Formation registered tables\.

 ## Reusing query results in the Athena console<a name="reusing-query-results-athena-console"></a>